georgringer/news/Documentation/UsersManual/Plugins/Index.rst

 The described behaviour of the first implementation might not be desired all the time.
 A typical example is to show a list view in the sidebar of a detail view page.
 If the above action would be used, the detail view would be shown in the sidebar too.

+List of articles
+""""""""""""""""
+Show a specific list of articles

 .. _plugin-detail:

 Detail